People with MS may need to aim for higher vitamin D levels than those who don’t have MS.

-- developing new brain or spinal lesions
+- developing new brain or spinal cord lesions

 Since the studies on vitamin D and MS are relatively new, there’s not a definitive answer about optimal levels.
 That said, many experts agree that people with MS need higher levels of vitamin D than those without MS.

 These levels are not easy to obtain through sunshine and diet alone.
-You will almost always need to supplement appropriately to achieve these.
-Getting your baseline levels tested is very important as well.
+You’ll almost always need to supplement appropriately to achieve the recommended levels.

-Dr. Rob Raponi says that, in his clinical experience, a good majority of people have a very hard time maintaining vitamin D adequacy year-round if they’re not taking supplements.
+Naturopathic healthcare provider Dr. Rob Raponi says that, in his clinical experience, a good majority of people have a very hard time maintaining vitamin D adequacy year-round if they’re not taking supplements.